 We will use a secure tunneling tool named as ngrok.
 This tool will create a secure public URL for our Minecraft server.
 Other players can use this public URL to join our Minecraft server for multi-player gaming.

 Go to the Ngrok download page.
-Here, tap and hold on Linux (ARM64) and select copy to copy the download link.
+Here, tap and hold on Linux (ARM64) under MORE OPTIONS button.
+Next, tap on copy to copy the download link.

 Next, go to Termux app, start Ubuntu.
 Then, paste following command and press Enter.